Help save 11,800 lives by May 31!

 “Kid Number 4 was Greg’s breaking point,” Fonda says.
 “It’s not that he didn’t want her.
 It was the influence of our culture — one boy, one girl, no more kids — and the negativity from both our parents, combined with the sky-high cost of living.”

-Greg’s idea of the right way to provide for his family wasn’t panning out, and as he was preparing for fatherhood a fourth time, he felt like a failure.
-He knows it sounds bizarre — his family had food, shelter, and the basic necessities of life, but it still wasn’t enough.
+Greg’s idea of the right way to provide for his family wasn’t panning out.
+As he was preparing for fatherhood a fourth time, he felt like a failure compared to his expectations for himself.
+He knows it sounds bizarre — his family had food, shelter, and all the basic necessities of life, but it still wasn’t enough.
 Expecting a fourth child, he felt like they had entirely blown it.

 Greg needed someone who could relate — or at least listen — to his anguish.
 Someone other than Fonda.
 He recalled that Focus on the Family offered a complimentary counseling consultation, so he slipped off on his own to place the call.